leomarcov/labadmin/README.md

   * Select an action to exec in all selected machines.
   * Monitor the status of execution in each machine.

 Labadmin schema use one (or more) admin hosts that control a set of node hosts.
-All machines must be placed in the same network.
+All machines must be placed in the same broadcast domain.

 ## Install
 ### Admin install